dk14/rflows/README.md

 #### PS

-Inspired by Camel, Akka, iTrac projects.
-Thanks to [Alexander Nemish](http://github.com/nau), Ilya Tkachuk, Vitalij Kotlyarenko for ideas.
+Inspired by Camel, Akka projects.
+Thanks to [Alexander Nemish](http://github.com/nau), Ilya Tkachuk, Vitalij Kotlyarenko for some of ideas.